jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

      horizon.
 I only use 5 if I have something down and I want to push it out on the order of weeks.

 * If you're coming to the party late (a few months/year into medical school), then you'll have a lot of catching up to do.
-You'll want to eventually have everything flagged that you've touched on in school.
+You'll want to eventually have most everything flagged that you've touched on in school.
 It'll be an overwhelming number of questions and there's no excuse but to put in time slogging through so the algorithm calibrates what you know and what you don't know.
 Just put in the time.
 There's no substitute.
    * On the [Study Plan dashboard](https://med.firecracker.me/study_plan),
      under "Do Questions" choose
      [More Options](https://med.firecracker.me/quiz/advanced) > "Do Fewer